JessSun/GPS_L1CA_signal_generator/README.md

 Update
 -------------------------------------------------------------------------------
-1. Modified the L1 signal generation vulnerability that produces IQ dual-channel components.
+1. Modified the L1 signal generation vulnerability that produces IQ channel components.
 2. An additional step for pseudorange calculation of each satellite has been added.

 Future